dkress59/wordpress-api-client/usage/static-collectors.md

 MySecondClient.collect('posts')
 // equals
 WpApiClient.collect('posts')
-// which holds the results of clients' results
+// which holds the results of all clients' responses
 ```

+?> This is a **bug**, not a feature

 !> **Inheritance:** Using collectors is not recommended for multi-site installations